Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Introduction

 The paper is organized as follows.
-In section \ref{sec2}, the formalism outlining the quadrupole interaction is discussed, leading to expressions for the optical quadrupole potential and forces on the two-level atom.
-Section \ref{sec3} is concerned with two different kinds of optical vortices, namely, Laguerre-Gaussian and Bessel-Gaussian (BG) beams, and the evaluation of the corresponding quadrupole Rabi frequency of these modes as a first step.
-The spatial distribution of the corresponding quadrupole potential is examined for the particular case of Cs atoms.
-Section \ref{sec4} is concerned with the atom dynamic within the quadrupole potential generated by two counter-propagating vortex beams.
+In section \ref{sec2}, the formalism involving the quadrupole interaction is outlined, leading to expressions for the optical quadrupole potential and forces on the two-level atom.
+Section \ref{sec3} is concerned with two different kinds of optical vortices, namely, LG beams and BG beams, and the evaluation of the corresponding quadrupole Rabi frequency of these modes as a first step.
+The spatial distribution of the corresponding quadrupole potential is discussed for the particular case of Cs atoms.
+Section \ref{sec4} is concerned with the atom dynamics within the quadrupole potential generated by two counter-propagating vortex beams.
 Section \ref{sec5} contains our comments and conclusions.